Alerts and notifications

 Alerts are used when the system wants to notify the user about some status or other event.
 These guidelines talk about how to properly use different types of alerts in your designs.

-- Status area: use an icon and color to indicate status or severity of the alert.
+- Status area: Icon and color indicate the status or severity of the alert.

 - Alert title: Include a short descriptive message.
 Long message text will wrap.
 Text color is coded to match alert type.

-The status area and alert title are coded to communicate the severity of an alert.
+The status icon, background, and alert title are coded to communicate the severity of an alert.

-Synchronous notifications: Synchronous notifications are returned as a direct response to some user action like clicking the Submit button on a form.
+Synchronous notifications: Returned as a direct response to some user action like clicking the Submit button on a form.

-Asynchronous notifications: Asynchronous notifications are are generated by the system in response to some internal event.
+Asynchronous notifications: Generated by the system in response to some internal event.
 They may reflect status of a process, an internal error, or similar system event.

 Use an inline alert when you want to return feedback as the result of a user action within a page while allowing the user to continue working.
 Common uses for inline alerts include form validation or warning messages that should not interrupt the user’s flow.